2020 has been a roller coaster ride. The pandemic disrupted the education system across the globe.

 Top of the Funnel student recruitment strategies: How do I attract students to my college?

 The Top of The Funnel (TOFU) is the stage where you market your university and get the attention of as many real prospects as possible.
 Your prospects are recent graduates, individuals looking for courses in your area, and those looking to enroll in your type of institution (private college/public university, community college, etc.)

 1. Optimize content for online attention

 It’s a no-brainer that Gen-Z is hooked to the net and conducts most of its business online.
-Researching for colleges and universities that best match their expectations are no different.
+Researching for colleges and universities that best match their expectations is no different.

-This is why your marketing plan for student recruitment must focus on optimizing your online content to ensure you appear on their search results and compel them to open your pages.
+This is why your student recruitment strategies must focus on optimizing online content to ensure you appear on their search results and compel them to open your pages.